StevenChengCCC/CS260/README.md

 13. remove the change password function - casue bug
 14. remove that in database, change the deleteaccount function
 15. fix the bug that after a user logout, and create a new account they will get what score the pervious user have

+# MY Websocker START UP WROK DESCRIPTION
+1. set the environment for websocket to oprate
+2. create peerProxy function frame
+3. create connection to store information with a WS user connected
+4. after the connection send user data baout the leadboard
+5. create message to send the score to all the user connected
+6. when user close the webstie delete them form connection list
+7. use Ping/Pong to check if user is still using the connection or not
+8. create state variable to track the current score and leaderboard data and login status
+9. Fetching Initial Data
+10. make the front end connect to WebSocket.
+11. If you clone this to your computer, and use node index.js and npm dev run it will work.